-- 1.1 Please state what your main activity(ies) is/are within manufacturing - Home & Personal Care Goods

-Operations and Certification Progress

-- 2.1.1 In the markets where you operate, in which do you manufacture goods with palm oil and oil palm products? - Applies Globally all-brand

-2.1.2 Do you have a system for calculating how much palm oil and oil palm products you use?

-2.1.3 Does this system only cover your own-brand or all the brands you manufacture?

-2.1.4 In the markets where you operate, in which do you calculate how much palm oil and oil palm product there is, in the goods you manufacture?

-Applies Globally

-2.2.1 Total volume of Crude and Refined Palm Oil used in the year (Tonnes)

-2.2.2 Total volume of Crude and Refined Palm Kernel Oil used in the year (Tonnes)

-2.2.3 Total volume of Palm Kernel Expeller used in the year (Tonnes)

-2.2.4 Total volume of other palm-based Derivatives and Fractions used in the year (Tonnes)

-2.2.5 Total volume of all palm oil and oil palm products used in the year (Tonnes)
+Home & Personal Care Goods Operations and Certification Progress 2.1 Please include details of all operations using palm oil, majority owned and/or managed by the member and/or related entities 2.1.1 In which markets where you operate, do you manufacture goods with palm oil and oil palm products? ■ Applies Globally 2.1.2 In which markets where you operate, do you calculate how much palm oil and oil palm product there is in the goods you manufacture? ■ Applies Globally 2.2 Volumes of palm oil and oil palm products (Tonnes) 2.2.1 Total volume of Crude and Refined Palm Oil used in the year (Tonnes) 360 2.2.2 Total volume of Crude and Refined Palm Kernel Oil used in the year (Tonnes) 2.2.3 Total volume of Palm Kernel Expeller used in the year (Tonnes) 2.2.4 Total volume of other palm-based Derivatives and Fractions used in the year (Tonnes) 73,969 2.2.5 Total volume of all palm oil and oil palm products used in the year (Tonnes) 74,329